nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 timeslot within the day.
 Similar to a booking system, whenever a meeting is added or deleted, it will mark the timeslots as taken, or free up the slots.

-Pros: A Ui can listen to the model and the display can be updated quickly with each cell change.
+1. Pros: A Ui can listen to the model and the display can be updated quickly with each cell change.
 Whenever a meeting is added or removed, it only takes O(1) time to check each timeslot occupied by the meeting.

-Cons: Takes up more space.
+2.Cons: Takes up more space.
 Needs a lot of restrictions on handling meetings with not nice start and ending times, and thus reduces a lot of flexibility for the user.

 Alternative 2 (*Current Choice):